walkerburgin/todo/README.md

 # todo

 This is a small sample project used to illustrate a January 2021 lecture on frontend build systems for [web.lab](https://weblab.mit.edu/).
+The project is inspired by [TodoMVC](http://todomvc.com/).

 ![Screenshot](./bin/screenshot.png)